31 Jan How Much Does Repiping Cost?

 Each of these factors plays a significant role in determining the total cost of your repipe.

 There is a direct correlation between the size of a building and how much plumbing it needs to function correctly.
 As such, if you plan on repiping a large, two-story building, it will naturally cost more than it would for a single-story bungalow.

 Replacement Pipe Material

-You may be wondering what the difference is between these three types of pipe.
-With both being made of synthetic materials, CPVC and PEX pipes are similar in nature.
-However, CPVC pipes are rigid, while PEX pipes are flexible tubing easier to install in most locations.
-That means that PEX pipes may save you money on installation costs.
+You may be wondering the difference between these three types of pipe.
+Both being made of synthetic materials, CPVC and P.E.X. pipes are similar in nature.
+However, CPVC pipes are rigid, while P.E.X. pipes are flexible tubing easier to install in most locations.
+That means that P.E.X. pipes may save you money on installation costs.